Marketing & Distribution

 Etsy

 Etsy, an online marketplace for handmade and vintage goods, initially focused on attracting vendors who offered unique, high-quality products.
-Etsy chose to focus on the vendors first.

 By creating a niche marketplace that appealed to a specific audience of buyers looking for one-of-a-kind items, Etsy was able to build a loyal user base and establish itself as a go-to destination for unique goods.